 Total costs for a day trip to Hierve el Agua

-To get to Hierve el Agua independently you will need 20 pesos each way for the bus, 75 each way for the camioneta, an extra 15 pesos for the road toll (?) and 50 pesos entry.
+To get to Hierve el Agua from Oaxaca independently you will need 20 pesos each way for the bus, 75 each way for the camioneta, an extra 15 pesos for the road toll and 50 pesos entry.
 A grand total of 255 pesos in cash, preferably small notes.
 These prices are correct as of July 2023.

 Where to stay in Oaxaca